Home > Analyses > Financial Services > BlackRock, Inc.

 Shareholder Return Policy

-BlackRock, Inc. maintains a consistent dividend payout ratio around 50-58%, with dividend per share increasing from $16.73 in 2021 to $20.84 in 2025, yielding approximately 1.95-2.8% annually.
-The company also supports shareholder returns through share buybacks, balanced by solid free cash flow coverage.
+BlackRock, Inc. maintains a consistent dividend payout ratio around 50-58%, with dividends per share increasing from $16.73 in 2021 to $20.84 in 2025.
+The annual dividend yield ranges between 1.8% and 2.8%, supported by free cash flow coverage and moderate share buyback activity.

 Score analysis

-The following radar chart illustrates BlackRock, Inc.’s key financial metric scores across several valuation and profitability dimensions:
+The radar chart below illustrates BlackRock, Inc.’s key financial scores across valuation, profitability, and leverage metrics:

 score analysis

-BlackRock’s discounted cash flow score stands at a moderate level of 3, while all other scores—including return on equity, return on assets, debt to equity, price to earnings, and price to book—register very unfavorable values of 1, indicating broad challenges in profitability, leverage, and valuation metrics.
+BlackRock’s discounted cash flow score stands at a moderate 3.
+However, its return on equity, return on assets, debt to equity, price to earnings, and price to book scores all register very unfavorable values of 1, signaling weak financial health in those areas.

 Analysis of the company’s bankruptcy risk

-BlackRock’s Altman Z-Score places the company in the grey zone, suggesting a moderate risk of financial distress and bankruptcy:
+The Altman Z-Score places BlackRock in the distress zone, indicating a high risk of financial distress and bankruptcy:

 altman z score analysis